morrislab-pc/lab_website/content/info/running_m18.md

     -   ![](/img/complete_guide/openSesamePlayExperiment.png){width="500"}

-34. When prompted to enter the participant number, please enter the full naming convention: M18_S0103\_A.
+34. When prompted to enter the participant number, please enter the subject number e.g. 204.
 Save the file to the M18_local folder on your desktop.

 35. The starting screen for the participant should start to load.
 At this point, you should turn off the second monitor in the experimental room (the one showing the EEG recording).
 Then you can retreat to the control room while the participant completes the rhyming task.

 36. Once the rhyming task has come to an end, stop the BrainVision recording.

-43. After the participant finishes the activities, help them take off the EEG cap.
+37. After the participant finishes the activities, help them take off the EEG cap.
 Offer them a towel from the supply closet to dry off their hair.

-44. Put dirty towels in the hamper provided.
+38. Put dirty towels in the hamper provided.
 Please let Joanna know when the hamper fills up so she can wash and restock the towels.

-45. Disburse money to the participant for their efforts if they signed up for payment rather than credit.
+39. Disburse money to the participant for their efforts if they signed up for payment rather than credit.
 Make sure to fill out the HPL DISBURSEMENT LOG and have the participant sign that they received the money.
 Each participant will be paid \$20- \$25 for their participation.
+If this is a SONA participant, make sure they receive credit in the SONA system.

 #### Post-Participant Clean Up